ElectricErger/WarOfThePonies/DEVELOPMENT.md

 Maps: That have all the information about tiles and people's locations

 ===World Map====
-MAP NUMBER, MAP NAME
+MAP NUMBER,MAP NAME
 MAP FILE
-CONNECTIONS,...,...
+CONNECTION NUMBER,X1,Y1,WIDTH,HEIGHT

 ===Map===
 TILE FILE